 You do not have to be the next Steve Jobs to become successful.
 It is enough to scrutinize your competition’s actions, analyze them and follow in their footsteps.
 So unless you have a mind-blowing idea that will change the world, your best bet is to do what already works for other people.

 It’s important to ask questions such as: why does this particular seller stand out?

 Why are they better than the others?
 How do they present their Gigs and what packages do they offer?
 If they have an online presence beyond Fiverr, have they spoken about their experience?
 Do they offer any valuable tips?
 All that and more can help you understand their process of building and maintaining their business.

 This can also reveal the workings of Fiverr itself.
-Although most points are universal when it comes to freelancing, it has its own particularities, such as algorithms or policies, knowing about which might further aid you in your endeavor.
+Although most points are universal when it comes to freelancing, it has its own particularities, such as algorithms or policies, knowing which might further aid you in your endeavor.

 And if you really want to delve into how other people make money on Fiverr, you can become a buyer yourself.
-This way you’ll be able to experience the whole process, from how to choose a freelancer from thousands of users to how good communication looks like, and learn from that.
+This way you’ll be able to experience the whole process, from how to choose a freelancer from thousands of users to what good communication looks like, and learn from that.
 And if anything in that experience will rub you the wrong way, you’ll know what to avoid.

 The only downside to this method is that it will cost you.
-If you’re not ready for such an investment, you can read up on buyer’s experience from various forums and websites.
-Thanks to that, you’ll see what are their most frequent complaints, what they don’t like about sellers and how to deliver the best customer service possible.
+If you’re not ready for such an investment, you can read up on buyer’s experiences from various forums and websites.
+Thanks to that, you’ll see what are their most frequent complaints, what they don’t like about sellers, and how to deliver the best customer service possible.
 And if you know people who already use Fiverr as buyers — interview them.